Maintaining the Protocols & Traditions of UBC

 Ceremonies and Events also provides guidance regarding general protocol questions such as flags, staging, order of precedence, speaking order and seating.

-Ceremonies and Events is responsible for the protocol around the use of and (when required) the lowering of the Canadian and BC flags on campus.
+Ceremonies and Events is responsible for the protocol around the use of and (when required) the lowering of the Canadian and BC, UBC and Musqueam flags on campus.

 For the Rules for Flying the Canadian Flag, visit the Canadian Heritage site.

 The rules for flying other flags are based on the Rules for Flying the Canadian Flag.
 Please contact Ceremonies and Events if you have questions regarding flag protocol or if you wish to borrow flags for your campus event.
 See the Event Resources page for more details.

 Guidelines have been developed to provide instruction for campus units on when and how to engage the Musqueam representatives at in person events and ceremonies on campus: